mstksg/inCode/copy/entries/control-intro.md

 for a ride.

 Let's say you can control how much the valve is open by twisting a knob (kind of like a garden hose).
+The more open the valve is, the higher the jet and the higher the elevator car.

-How do you know how much you have to open the valve up to go *exactly* to the second story?
+How do you know how much you have to open the valve up to get the car to go *exactly* to the second story?

 That's Easy! (?)
 ----------------